 If it had a philosophy what would that be?

 What would the vibe be like?

-Your graphics, the font, the design of the page, the style of writing, the theme and the message we deliver all add character and colour to our brand.
+Your graphics, the font, the design of the page, the style of writing, the theme, and the message you deliver all add character and color to your world.

-But there's more to world building than plain vanilla branding...
+There's more to building a world than plain vanilla branding...

 It’s where your audience has a specific experience when they encounter you.

 That could be described as: